TehnoTheDragon/Tirc/examples/BASM.md

 ## Commands
 - `help` - give a list of commands to provide basic information to start work with.
 - `emit` - emitting sources into real assembler code which can be compiled with tools like `nasm` `fasm` `masm` and etc.
+- `asm-list` - provide a list of supported assemblers to emit to
 ## Arguments
 - `-source <file(s)>` it means we want to include `<file(s)>` into our current command
 - `-out <file>` it will create file with a name we provide and put content into it.